Looking for Formula for Rust Patina

 Hello!
 I have two large Plaster "roman" columns (about 8' tall) I want to add a patina to them...
 They're very porous and still unfinished...
 What is the best way to patinizing this material and make it durable? thanks, MelinaMelina Deya

 Please visit our Order Finishing Books Online and find the section on faux finishing.

 I am traying to "patinize" clay figures.I want to give them a metal look.
-Cooper, or iron or bronze.
+Copper, or iron or bronze.
 Any suggestion?.
 Please help meeeeeeeeeeeeee.kuruza

 - Santiago, Chile

 I'm interested on Patinas for my uncles in Guatemala.
 My grandfather started an old style brass foundry about 60 years ago and it is still running the way he started except for his unique ways.
 I remember staying all night feeding pine or oak fire wood to the brick built ovens.
 I also remember us crushing bricks to powder and then mixing it with a white chalking dust to build molds for statues in bee wax.
 Patinas, specially the chemicals are not available in Guatemala.
 Any formulas or premixed bottled patinas, burgundy, gray or any colors but green and brown.
 Could I get some help?